 You can also type in metrics and attributes.
 Make sure to either select Explore's auto-complete match, or replicate the exact formatting.
 Metrics must be written with the aggregator first in all caps, and then the metric name in parentheses.
 Attribute names must be entered inside of brackets.
 Calculations will not process incorrect formatting.

 Adding functions to your formula

 When you click Add, you will be redirected to the Functions window.
 This window is useful if you are not sure which function is applicable to the calculated element you want to create.
 All functions in the Functions window contain a brief explanation of the functions purpose.
 For more help with functions, see Formula writing resources.

 If you are looking for a specific function, you can search for functions or filter by function type.

 - Type in a category or select a category from the drop-down list.

 - Click the x next to the category name to remove the filter.

 When you create calculated metrics or attributes, there are additional options you can select from.

 You can apply the following option to your calculated metric or attribute:

 - Compute separately: If your formula will affect your other metrics and attributes.
-Selecting Compute separately will create a separate SQL query for the calculation and not influence the existing elements.
+Selecting Compute separately will create a separate query for the calculation and not influence the existing elements.